Migration on the Ballot? : Smethwick and the 1964 General Election (Routledge Studies in Modern British History)

 Full Description

-The 1964 election was supposed to be a success for Labour leader Harold Wilson.
-Yet while his party returned to power after thirteen years in opposition, the defeat of shadow cabinet minister Patrick Gordon Walker by the Conservative Peter Griffiths at Smethwick overshadowed Labour's victory.
+The 1964 election was supposed to be a success for Labour Leader Harold Wilson.
+Yet, while his party returned to power after thirteen years in opposition, the defeat of Shadow Cabinet Minister Patrick Gordon Walker by the Conservative Peter Griffiths at Smethwick overshadowed Labour's victory.
 In a town affected by economic, urban, and demographic change, Griffiths ran a campaign most remembered for its anti-migrant rhetoric.
-A 'safe' Labour seat in the West Midlands not only voted Conservative, but also became a metonym for 'racial politics', influencing national debates about migration and impacting the new Labour Government's agenda.
+A 'safe' Labour seat in the West Midlands not only voted Conservative but also became a metonym for 'racial politics', influencing national debates about migration and impacting the new Labour Government's agenda.
 However, despite its continued notoriety, the campaign remains under-interrogated, with scholarly attention notable either for its obsolescence or brevity.
-This study seeks to understand how far these Conservative appeals actually determined the outcome, or whether a more complicated story lays beneath.
+This study seeks to understand how far these Conservative appeals actually determined the outcome, or whether a more complicated story lies beneath.

 Contents